 Or try to select which you enjoy more: the storied history of The Bancroft Wine and Martini Bar, or its modern-day extensive wine listing, martini selections and delicious food offerings?
 You'll likely decide that it's the marriage of both that makes this spot a timeless point of interest!
 Whether you stop into Bancroft Coffee and Tea for brunch, Bancroft Wine and Martini Bar for an upscale-casual evening or even attend a dance class or yoga session class held in the upstairs (drop-dead-gorgeous) ballroom, the Bancroft is a crowd-pleaser on multiple levels.

 Speaking of crowd pleasers, the very existence of Riverfront Saginaw's crowning glory, The Temple Theatre, is an encore performance in its own right.
 Built in 1926, the theatre faced demolition in 2002 before a local family invested more than seven million dollars into restoring the "Showplace of Northeastern Michigan" to her original glory.

 With seating for 1,750, and home to the world's only Barton Butterfield Special organ in original condition, nothing about the Temple is to be missed-including the entertainment options inside!

 Green and Growing

-Depending on when you find yourself in the neighborhood of Riverfront Saginaw, you'll either pass by the construction site - and await enjoying the fruits of this labor (and veggies, and florals and so much more) which will be the year-round SVRC Marketplace, home of the Downtown Saginaw Farmers Market (and so much more) - or you'll come through during the summer of 2017 or beyond, and revel in the 100,000-square-foot hub of downtown activity!
+Also in Riverfront Saginaw, you'll find the all-new, year-round SVRC Marketplace, home of the Downtown Saginaw Farmers Market (and so much more), where you'll revel in the 100,000-square-foot hub of downtown activity!
 Surely the Marketplace, like all of Riverfront Saginaw itself, will offer a bit of this and that!